 The BAV on Margit Korut in Buda is one such place.
 It is on the verge of ‘too much’ yet has just the right amount to whet your appetite without dulling your senses.
 To really appreciate the aesthetics, you need to see a light on its own.
 Just it, the ceiling and the room it will inhabit.
 What can look so right in the shop (I have three of these failures) can morph into something hideous on the journey home.
 I was lucky with this one.

 What I like about it is the quirkiness (and the price helped a lot, too – a markdown from 45000 ft to 30000 ft ($130, €100, £90)).
 The hanging baubles are just the right side of naff and hopefully will catch the sun during the day.
-It was the organgey-green vein-like pattern that swung it for me, though.
-Perhaps there’s something for the shrink to analyze there!
+It was the orangey-green vein-like pattern that swung it for me, though.
+Perhaps there’s something for the shrink to analyse there!